Guest Post: Feisty Females: Writing Lincolnshire’s Medieval Women by Rosanna McGlone

 Arms of the Longspée earls of Salisbury

 William Longspée was the son of Henry II by Ida de Tosney, wife of Roger Bigod, earl of Norfolk, from a relationship she had with the king before her marriage.
 For many years, it was thought that Longspée was the son of a common harlot, called Ikenai, and a full brother of another of Henry’s illegitimate sons, Geoffrey, Archbishop of York.
 There were also theories that his mother was, Rosamund Clifford, famed in ballads as ‘the Fair Rosamund’.
 However, it is now considered beyond doubt that his mother was, in fact, Ida de Tosney, with two pieces of evidence supporting this.
 There is a charter in the cartulary of Bradenstoke Priory, made by William Longspée, in which he identifies his mother as the Countess Ida.
-There is also a prisoner roll from after the Battle of Bouvines, in which William Longspée is listed as the brother of Ralph Bigod (he was, in fact, Ralph’s half-brotehr).
+There is also a prisoner roll from after the Battle of Bouvines, in which William Longspée is listed as the brother of Ralph Bigod (he was, in fact, Ralph’s half-brother).

 Despite the misunderstandings over his mother, the identity of William Longspée’s father was never in doubt.
 He was Henry II’s son and served two of his half-brothers; Richard I and King John.
 At the time of his marriage to Ela, Longspée was in his early-to-mid-20’s, while his bride was not yet 10 years old; although she would not have been expected to consummate the marriage until she was 14 or 15.